USAFA-ECE/ece382/_sources/Assignments/project.md

 Use the tachometers and bump sensors to navigate the maze and return home.

 **Requirements:**
 - <span style="color:blue"> Implement your code in the `Level1.c` file within the `FinalProject` project.
 Avoid implementing your final project in the Lab 17 files.
+Instructors will review the code inside the `FinalProject` folder.
 (Updated on 24 Nov 2023) </span>
 - Utilize the tachometers and bump switches for maze navigation; however, the use of IR distance sensors is strictly prohibited.
-- <span style="color:blue">The designated `Home` is identified by the three while lines, and the `home area` is marked by the orage line.
+- <span style="color:blue">The designated `Home` is identified by the three white lines, and the `home area` is marked by the orange line.
 (Updated on 24 Nov 2023) </span>
 - <span style="color:blue"> If both wheels are touching or inside the orange line, the robot is considered to be in the home area.
 (Updated on 24 Nov 2023) </span>
 - When the robot reaches the designated `home area`, it should come to a complete stop before making any contact with the wall.
 - Upon successfully reaching home, your robot is expected to exhibit alternating flashes of red and blue LEDs, with each color lasting 0.5 seconds.